offtheclockmaven/offtheclockmaven.github.io/content/posts/2025101201/index.md

 The OpenAI partnership is transformative.
 It validates AMD’s AI bets, lays out a path to **tens of billions** in high-margin revenue, and cements AMD as the only credible high-performance alternative to Nvidia at the very top of AI deployment.
 Underneath, EPYC keeps compounding share, and Client is back to records—so the core is sturdy.

-Valuation isn’t “underdog” anymore, but still reasonable against the upside if AMD executes.
+Valuation isn’t "underdog” anymore, but still reasonable against the upside if AMD executes.
 The to-do list is clear: nail the supply chain ramp, keep pushing ROCm, and navigate geopolitics with care.

 Bottom line: optimism is largely warranted.
 Nvidia likely stays #1, but the AI buildout is big enough for a strong, profitable #2—and this deal is AMD’s proof of arrival.